THealey235/HigherOrLowerBot/README.md

   - Python interface for replit

 It is possible to improve the accuracy of tessarct ocr with a traineddata file trained on Geologica Roman, Medium font.
-However, i would rather not talk about what happend in pursuit of that.
+However, i would rather not talk about what happend in my pursuit of that.